DerLudditus/comics-kingdom-easy-browser/README.md

 Only a small selection of the comics available in free access is supported.
 I'm afraid it has to do with personal preferences, but not only that.

 Should you follow Joshua Fruhlinger's [The Comics Curmudgeon](https://joshreads.com/), you'll notice that there are many other titles worth reading.
-However, famous great titles like the following ones never make sense when you only read the panels for a day; they're serials or feuilletons (*romans-feuilletons*, as the French would put it):
+However, famous great titles like the following ones never make sense when you only read the panels for a day; they're serials or feuilletons:

 - Dick Tracy
 - Judge Parker